XQueryInstitute/Course-Materials/schemas/README.md

 RELAX NG stands for "REgular LAnguage for XML Next Generation".
 James Clark, a major figure in the XML world, promoted the development of RELAX NG as a more streamlined alternative to XML Schema.
 The [RELAX NG](https://www.oasis-open.org/committees/relax-ng/compact-20021121.html) standard is maintained by [OASIS](https://www.oasis-open.org/org).

-Among the [stated goals of RELAX NG](http://relaxng.org/) are being simple and easier to learn.
+Among the [stated goals of RELAX NG](http://relaxng.org/) are being simple and easy to learn.
 In a way, RELAX NG, especially in its compact syntax, draws on the legacy of DTDs while providing the powerful type checking of XML Schema.

 ###Example RELAX NG (compact syntax) for Book.xml